chesslablab/.github/profile/README.md

 ## Get Started With DeChess Apps

-Anyone, regardless of age, race, gender or social background should have access to easy-to-use, safe and decentralized chess (DeChess) sites and be able to choose which one to use.
+Anyone, regardless of age, race, gender or social background should have access to easy-to-use, safe and decentralized chess (DeChess) sites.
 The [website](https://github.com/chesslablab/website) is a great place to get started.

 ### Node List